2011 ASB Classic

 The 2011 ASB Classic was a women's tennis tournament played on outdoor hard courts.
 It was the 26th edition of the ASB Classic, and was part of the WTA International tournaments of the 2011 WTA Tour.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from 3 to 8 January 2011.
-Gréta Arn won the singles title.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 3 January until 8 January 2011.
+Unseeded Gréta Arn won the singles title.